-King rides on horseback in first Trooping the Colour as monarch
+Trooping the Colour: Royals celebrate King Charles's first birthday parade

 - Published

-King Charles III is taking part in his first Trooping the Colour on horseback, the military spectacle which marks the monarch's official birthday.
+King Charles III has taken part in his first Trooping the Colour since becoming monarch.

+Princes Louis and George and Princess Charlotte joined other royals on the Buckingham Palace balcony to watch a flypast in honour of their grandfather's official birthday.

+In a surprise tribute, airplanes were used to spell out the King's initials, CR.

 It is the first time a monarch has ridden on horseback at the event in 30 years, when the late Queen rode her horse, Burmese, in 1986.

-The King is joined on horseback by the royal Colonels - the Prince of Wales and the Princess Royal.
+He was joined by the other royal Colonels on horseback - the Prince of Wales and the Princess Royal.

-The Duke of Edinburgh is also riding during the ceremony in his role as Colonel of the 1st Battalion London Guards.
+The Duke of Edinburgh also rode during the ceremony in his role as Colonel of the 1st Battalion London Guards.

+The ceremony started at Buckingham Palace, with the King and senior royals travelling down The Mall towards Horse Guards Parade.

+The colour - or regimental flag - was then trooped in front of hundreds of Guardsmen and officers from the 1st Battalion Welsh Guards.

+There was music and marching while the King carried out an inspection of the soldiers - moving slowly along the line as they stand in formation.

+After he coursed through the Mall, the King received the royal salute as the Colonel-in-Chief of the Household Division's regiments.

-The senior royals on horseback have been joined by the Queen, the Princess of Wales and her children, Prince George, Princess Charlotte, and Prince Louis.
+The senior royals on horseback were joined by the Queen, the Princess of Wales and her children, Prince George, Princess Charlotte, and Prince Louis, who travelled in a carriage to support their grandfather.

-Prime Minister Rishi Sunak was also spotted in the crowd, as well as Labour leader Sir Keir Starmer, along with prime ministers of some Commonwealth states and realms.
+Prime Minister Rishi Sunak was spotted in the crowd, as well as Labour leader Sir Keir Starmer, along with prime ministers of Commonwealth states and realms.

-Crowds cheered as the King headed away from Buckingham Palace, with a sea of mobile phones up in the air to film the moment.

 One royal fan said they were "so happy" to be at Trooping the Colour after missing out on the King's Coronation.

-One said: "We're so happy about coming today.
+They said: "We're so happy about coming today.
 We've been bringing our kids to see all of the pomp and ceremony for years.

 "We've been exchanging photos, and we've got plans for birthday cocktails later."